 So, on my display board (which you can find at any office supply store) I drew lines across starting at the top about 5 inches apart.
 Then I color coded the lines, so we have 2 purple lines for ancients, two green lines for late ancients and middle ages, one red line for renaissance and 2 blue lines for early modern and modern.
 I then very unscientifically labeled the dates.
-I used this resource to figure out how to put on the dates.

 As you can see, we either draw our pictures or print them off the computer using google images.
 I aim to add something to our timeline once a week, but sometimes it’s more like twice a month and occasionally it’s a few times a week.
 It really depends on our reading for the week.

 Of course, this same idea can easily be done on an actual wall.
 It can become almost a work of art, displaying the sprawl of history.

 When children get to be about middle school age, you can begin using a Book of Centuries.
 For this project, I use a 3 inch binder, with a window on the front so we could personalize it.

 Inside we have about 40 divider tabs labeled by century.
 Sometimes it’s more 500 years or 1000 years for the ancients.
 As you study history, you add a variety of work behind the tabs.